uidaholib/main-web-redesign_draft/content/find/find-articles.md

 - If the full-text is not available, it can be ordered for free from [Interlibrary Loan](https://www.lib.uidaho.edu/services/ill/).
 Once you are signed in to your library account, you can click "Request from Interlibrary Loan" to submit your request.

-{% include feature/gallery-figure.html img="https://raw.githubusercontent.com/hanwendong1/instructionteam/main/images/ill.gif" alt="Request vie Interlibraryloan" caption="Request vie Interlibraryloan" %}
+{% include feature/gallery-figure.html img="https://www.lib.uidaho.edu/media/tutorials/ill.gif" alt="Request vie Interlibraryloan" caption="Request vie Interlibraryloan" %}

 - In this next example, the full article can be accessed under “View Online” when clicking “check for full text availability.”

-{% include feature/gallery-figure.html img="https://raw.githubusercontent.com/hanwendong1/instructionteam/main/images/viewonline.gif" alt="View Online" caption="View Online" %}
+{% include feature/gallery-figure.html img="https://www.lib.uidaho.edu/media/tutorials/viewonline.gif" alt="View Online" caption="View Online" %}

 {% capture text %}
-Searching for articles can be complex, so don't hesitate to [contact the Library for additional assistance](https://www.lib.uidaho.edu/help/).{% endcapture %}
+Searching for articles can be complex, so don't hesitate to [contact the Library for additional assistance](https://www.lib.uidaho.edu/help/){:.alert-link}.{% endcapture %}
-{% include feature/alert.html text=text color="secondary" %}
+{% include feature/alert.html text=text color="success" %}